tangowithcode/tango_with_django_2/manuscript/chapter7-forms.md

 5. Create or update a template to display the form.
 6. Add a `urlpattern` to map to the new view (if you created a new one).

-This workflow is a bit more complicated than those we have previously seen, and the views that we have to construct have a lot more complex as well.
+This workflow is a bit more complicated than those we have previously seen, and the views that we have to construct are lot more complex, too.
 However, once you undertake the process a few times, it will be pretty clear how everything pieces together.

 ##Page and Category Forms
 Here, we will implement the necessary infrastructure that will allow users to add categories and pages to the database via forms.